AGCCS/AGCCS-CTRL22/README.md

 This project is an initiative by Christoph Pflaum and Thomas Moor, both with FAU/Erlangen/Germany.
 We appreciate the following contributions by our students/staff.

-- Roland Kießling: electrics/electronics lab support, including the assembly of the prototype enclosure.
+- Roland Kießling: electrics/electronics lab support, including design and assembly of the prototype enclosures.

 - Pascal Thurnherr: [BA thesis](./doc/Bachelorarbeit_Pascal_Thurnherr.pdf) , _Aufbau und Test einer Ladeneinrichtung für Elektrofahrzeuge nach IEC62169_, FAU/Erlangen 2020; see also [this project](https://github.com/dreadnomad/FGCCS-Ctrl22).